jobanpreet495/Text2SQL/README.md

 #### API contains two end  points
 * generate_sql :  Which is used to generate sql query given question from the user.
-* generate_answer : Which is used to generate exact answer given question from the user.
+* generate_response : Which is used to generate exact answer from mysql given question from the user.